Responsive Web Design vs. Adaptive Web Design

 The Imperative: Exceed User Expectations

-Modern users expect stellar performance and an engaging experience regardless of their device or contexts.
+Modern users expect stellar performance and an engaging experience regardless of their device or context.
 This we know.
-But, there are multiple avenues a business can take to win in an omni-channel environment.
-When considering an omni-channel strategy, the newest white paper from Yottaa, Adaptive Web Design and the Changing Mobile Environment, is an ideal place to start.
+But, there are multiple avenues a business can take to win in an omnichannel environment.
+When considering an omnichannel strategy, the newest white paper from Yottaa, Adaptive Web Design, and the Changing Mobile Environment, is an ideal place to start.